What Do You Get For The Indy Pass?

 For Midwesterners & East Coasters Too

-For those that live in the Midwest or on the East Coast & don’t know if you’ll make it out West, you still may want to consider picking up an Indy Pass for your local resorts.
+For those that live in the Midwest or on the East Coast and don’t know if you’ll make it out West, you still may want to consider picking up an Indy Pass for your local resorts.
 From Tyrol Basin near Madison to Bolton Valley out East, they provide an assortment of fun little spots to shred.

 If you haven’t noticed, we’re pretty darned excited about the Indy Pass.
-In fact, we’re hoping this season we can hit a few on our bucket list that we haven’t had a chance to ski yet.
+In fact, we’re hoping this upcoming season we can hit a few more on our bucket list that we haven’t had a chance to ski yet.
 If you’re on the fence for where you want to go this season, the Indy Pass is a great one to consider.

 For more info, venture over to the Indy Pass website, or better yet, if you need some inspiration on a road trip, check out our post The Indy Pass Ski Road Trip – The Best Deal In Skiing.